-This option allows you to sign flat PKGs with an installer certificate (.p12) obtained from Apple's Developer Certificate Utility.
+This option allows you to sign flat PKGs with an installer certificate (.p12) obtained from Apple.
 Signing PKGs with an installer certificate makes it possible to verify that the PKG was created by an identified developer.
 It also allows users to install PKGs on computers that have Apple's Gatekeeper feature set to only allow applications downloaded from the Mac App Store and identified developers.